KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/assessing_quality/README.md

 $ cd ~/ngs_course/dnaseq/data/untrimmed_fastq

-$ fastqc -t 4 *.fq  #note the extra parameter we specified for 4 threads
+$ fastqc -t 4 *.fastq.gz  #note the extra parameter we specified for 4 threads
 ```

 How did I know about the -t argument for FastQC?